rcpch/digital-growth-charts-server/docs/clinician/how-the-api-works.md

 This is either due to a lack of measurements, or an overlap in references.
 Because the different datasets overlap, there is a certain amount of logic throughout the functions to ensure that the correct reference is selected.
 The thresholds are:

-- length runs from 25 weeks to 2 years.
-There is overlap here where children are measured standing (height) rather than lying (length), and therefore 2 LMS values for the same age.
-This means that a measurement at exactly 2 years is treated as height.
-From 2 years, the data continues as height to 4 years where again there are 2 values.
+- Length runs from 25 weeks to 2 years.
+There is overlap here where children are measured standing (height) rather than lying (length), and therefore have 2 LMS values for the same age.
+This means a measurement at exactly 2 years is treated as height.
+From 2 years, the data continues as height to 4 years, where again there are 2 values.
 This is the join between the WHO 2006 and UK90 data.
-Length/Height appears as such on charts, and can be found simply as `'height'` as a parameter for simplicity.
+Length/Height appears as such on charts, and can be found simply as a parameter `'height'` for simplicity.
-- weight appears as `'weight'` as a parameter and is continuous from 23 weeks gestation through to 20 y for both sexes.
-There are overlaps as with height, between UK90 preterm, UK-WHO infant and child and again UK90 child datasets.
+- Weight appears as a `'weight'` parameter and is continuous from 23 weeks gestation through to 20 y for both sexes.
+There are overlaps as with height, between UK90 preterm, UK-WHO infant and child, and UK90 child datasets.
-- BMI appears as `'bmi'` as a parameter and is a calculated value requiring height in metres and weight in kilograms, expressed as kg/m².
+- BMI appears as a `'bmi'` parameter and is a calculated value requiring height in metres and weight in kilograms, expressed as kg/m².
 Reference data for BMI are available from 2 weeks of age in the UK-WHO dataset, up to 20 years.
 Overlaps, as with height and weight, exist at 2 and 4 years.
 - Head circumference is referred to as occipitofrontal circumference and appears as an `'ofc'` parameter.
 Reference data exist for both sexes from 23 weeks gestation to 17 years in girls, and 18 years in boys.
 There are overlaps as above where datasets meet.

 ## Prematurity and Term

 An infant is considered premature (preterm) if born below 37 weeks gestation.
-The limits of viability may stretch occasionally below 23 weeks, the reference data stops here.
+The reference data stops at 23 weeks, but the limits of viability may stretch occasionally below this.
 It is important to note that reference data on length do not exist until 25 weeks gestation, or 42 weeks gestation in the case of BMI.
 For babies born premature, a gestation is provided in weeks and supplemental days, which together with the birth and measurement dates, can be used to calculate a corrected decimal age.
 The reference data for these are found in the `uk_who_0_20_preterm.json` file.

 ### Removal of Term Dates Averaging

-The entire Term period (from 37-42 weeks gestation) used to be defined as a decimal age of exactly 0 years, and the Growth Chart Reference Group at the inception of the UK-WHO paper charts had previously stipulated that no growth data should be reported over the 2 week period after delivery in term infants.
+The entire Term period (from 37-42 weeks gestation) used to be defined as a decimal age of exactly 0 years, and the Growth Chart Reference Group at the inception of the UK-WHO paper charts had previously stipulated that no growth data should be reported over the 2-week period after delivery in term infants.

-The growth chart reference data covering this Term period used to be averaged across the period, so that regardless of actual gestational age, all term-born children were considered to be the same gestation, for paper and PDF growth charts.
+The growth chart reference data covering this Term period used to be averaged across the period, so regardless of actual gestational age, all term-born children were considered to be the same gestation, for paper and PDF growth charts.

-However, during the development of the Digital Growth Charts, the [dGC Project Board](../../about/team#project-board) determined that since there is now evidence that there *is* a difference between the outcomes of children born as early term and late term, and also since the dGC makes it easy to correct for all gestational ages, that we should abolish the 'averaging' effect of the concept of term, and simply correct all children for gestational age.
+However, during the development of the Digital Growth Charts, the [dGC Project Board](../../about/team#project-board) determined we should abolish the 'averaging' effect of the concept of term, and simply correct all children for gestational age.
+This is because of evidence there *is* a difference between the outcomes of children born as early term and late term.
+More, the dGC makes it easy to correct for all gestational ages.

 ### Helpful reference documents for understanding what centiles are, how they are calculated, and how they are used